 - Fry chicken: Heat vegetable oil in a large pan on medium-high heat.
 Fry chicken in small batches until cooked, golden and crispy on both sides, about 6-8 minutes in total.
 Remove and transfer to a wire rack or paper towel-lined plate to drain off excess oil.

-- Thicken sauce: Discard any excess oil from pan and reduce to medium heat.
+- Thicken sauce: Discard any excess oil from the pan and reduce to medium heat.
 Add sauce and simmer to thicken it.

 - Toss in chicken: Once sauce is thickened, add chicken and toss to evenly coat.
 Garnish with sesame seeds or lemon slices.